ymap/sorbet/website/docs/stdlib-generics.md

 ## Standard library generics and variance

 Note that all the classes in the Ruby standard library that Sorbet knows about are **covariant** in their generic type members.
-Variance is is discussed in the docs for [Generic Classes and Methods](generics.md).
+Variance is discussed in the docs for [Generic Classes and Methods](generics.md).

 Implementing covariant classes in the Ruby standard library is a compromise.
 It